 Should you take out $50 a month, every month, or should you decide on a percentage?
 This article will focus on the right percentage of your income that should go to savings and how to begin saving that amount.

 If you were to save money, an ideal situation would be to take out around 20% of your total income.
 Many people argue that this is the most significant factor that contributes to ensuring financial security.
 This is most commonly known as the 50/30/20 Rule.

-According to this world famous rule, one has to distribute their salary to allow them to budget earnings and save enough money.
+According to this world-famous rule, one has to distribute their salary to allow them to budget earnings and save enough money.
 The rule suggests you spend 50% of your total income on your bare necessities.
-That can include your rent, food, and utility bills etc.
+That can include your rent, food, utility bills, etc.

 Reserve the next 30% for expenditures that are not typically necessities but are essential for living a comfortable life.

 This could include dining out every once in a while, shopping, and perhaps something for entertainment.
 Moving on to the last division, dedicate some money to saving.
 The rule suggests that you must save 20% of your total income so that you live a life of financial stability.

 If you are stuck with numbers, there are online calculators available to help you distribute your income according to the 50/30/20 rule.
 To use such calculators, you need to add your gross income after deducting the tax.

 The money counter calculator will automatically distribute your income into the amount you must spend for all three divisions.

 On the surface, this rule looks like the ultimate solution for your financial concerns, but things are not that simple.
 One of the reasons for that is that this rule is too generic.
 Life is different for all of us.
 While some of us might be able to save up to 20% of our savings, there might be people whose living conditions might not allow them to save even a mere 5% of their total income.

 In cases like these, the 50/30/20 rule is not helpful.
 So what other way can help you determine how much money you should save each month?